Johnny Patterson (racing driver): Summary

-He drove from 1952 to 1959 and scored four "top five" finishes and six "top ten" finishes.
-Patterson completed 3,255 laps while earning $6,303 in his career.
+Patterson drove from 1952 to 1959 and scored four "top-five" finishes and six "top-ten" finishes.
+He completed 3,255 laps while earning $6,303 in his career.
 Patterson started an average of 22nd while finishing an average of 21st place over six years.

-Patterson would improve on his 25th place start at the 1954 Southern 500 to finish in 14th place; taking home $225 in winnings.
-At the 1955 Southern 500, Johnny Patterson qualified in 46th place in his 1955 Mercury vehicle only to finish the race in 22nd place out of 69 drivers; collecting $225 after a long day's work.
-The following year at the 1956 Southern 500, Patterson would qualify in 25th place and would end up finishing in 14th place out of 70 drivers; collecting another $225 for his work.
+Patterson improved on his 25th place start at the 1954 Southern 500 to finish in 14th place; taking home $225 in winnings.
+At the 1955 Southern 500, Patterson qualified in 46th place in his 1955 Mercury vehicle only to finish the race in 22nd place out of 69 drivers; collecting $225.
+The following year at the 1956 Southern 500, Patterson qualified in 25th place and ended up finishing in 14th place out of 70 drivers; collecting another $225 for his work.

-Short tracks were Patterson's specialty, as he would finish an average of 18th place.
+Short tracks were Patterson's specialty, as he finished an average of 18th place.
 His troubles came mostly at road courses where a 50th-place finish was par for the course.
-Patterson liked Piedmont Interstate Fairgrounds where he would finish in 5th place but would strongly dislike Daytona Beach and Road Course, where he would finish in 50th place.
+Patterson liked Piedmont Interstate Fairgrounds where he finished in fifth place but strongly disliked Daytona Beach and Road Course, where he would finish in 50th place.

-Patterson was mostly associated with the #55 Chevrolet owned by Bernard Friedland.
+Patterson was mostly associated with the No. 55 Chevrolet owned by Bernard Friedland.
 He would also drive for the Hudson, Oldsmobile and Mercury brands.